obskyr/pittari/README.md

 magick convert input.png -filter point -resize 256x224! output.png
 ```

-To scale an image up, make sure to scale it down *first* – that way, you're actually scaling up the 1:1 image.
+**To scale up an image,** make sure to **scale it down *first*** – that way, you're actually scaling up the 1:1 image.
 For example, to take a wonkily scaled SNES screenshot and scale it to 3× at the SNES's native aspect ratio, you can do:

 ```bash
 # For the width: 256 * 3 * 8⁄7 (an NTSC SNES's pixel aspect ratio) ≈ 878